gingerhot/joker/README.md

-# Joker - A commandline tool helps to check your dev environment
+# Joker - Helps to check your dev environment

 Joker is a commandline tool used to check your dev environment.
 If you need a lot of tools and services to serve your development, you'll miss some operation before coding and testing.
 You may spend some time to debug an odd error and then you find that it's just because you forget starting a service or exporting a PATH.
 That's aweful!